Benefits of Mentha x piperita essential oil

 Characteristics of peppermint essential oil

-Fragrance profile: Menthol oil smells like the rest of the plant, very strongly and distinctively.
+Peppermint essential oil smells like the rest of the plant: very strongly and distinctively.

 Colorless when just removed, it becomes greenish or reddish or light yellow.

 Properties of peppermint essential oil